 For more information about the schemes, please click here.

-Due to the evolving risk on COVID-19 and the temporary Circuit Breaker measure, we are moving all counselling and support services online.
+We are moving all counselling and support services online.
 Student can still make appointment using the link provided.
 However, counselling sessions will take place through Microsoft Teams (video Conference).
 In order to do that, we need you to use your official student email account (@tp.edu.sg) when making an appointment.
 Your counsellor will contact you via email to make arrangement on video call.

 If you really feel the need to meet physically, perhaps you can drop us an email and we will contact you to explore further.